National parks and reserves

 It’s important to bear in mind some simple facts to ensure that you leave the park and the animals as you found them.
 Harassment of animals disturbs feeding, breeding and reproductive cycles, and too many vehicles surrounding wildlife is not only unpleasant for you, but also distresses the animals.
 If you’re camping, collecting firewood is strictly prohibited, as is picking any flora.
 If you smoke, always use an ashtray.
 Cigarette butts start numerous bush fires every year.

 Park and reserve entry fees are set in US dollars and payable either in dollars (the best approach) or in pounds, euros or Kenya shillings (all often converted at rather poor rates).
-They are charged per person per 24-hour visit, and you are expected to know exactly how long you plan to stay.
+They are charged per person per 24-hour visit, and as you are charged on arrival, it is helpful to know exactly how long you plan to stay.
 Your ticket will indicate your time of arrival.
 One re-entry is allowed per 24 hours, meaning you can leave the park to stay overnight outside and return again the next morning.

-For most parks and reserves, you pay – usually in cash only – at the gate where you enter.
-However, entry to the six most popular national parks – Aberdare, Amboseli, Lake Nakuru, Nairobi, Tsavo East and Tsavo West – is by a pre-loaded smartcard called the Safari Card.
-You can obtain Safari Cards at various Points of Issue and Points of Sale (POIPOS) with proof of identity.
-The card costs Ksh1000 to issue.
+For most parks and reserves, independent travellers pay – in cash only – at the gate where they enter and receive a paper ticket.
+However, entry to the eight most popular national parks is by a pre-loaded smartcard called a Safari Card.
+You can obtain temporary Safari Cards at various Points of Issue and Points of Sale (POIPOS) with proof of identity.
 You need to be over 18 (under-18s’ fees go on adult cards).
-Once you’ve got your smartcard, you load it with credit, which you can do in cash or with a credit card – the precise sum determined by which park or parks you’re visiting and for how long.
-If you have sufficient credit, your smartcard is good for entry by any entrance to any Safari Card park.
-Unused credit is non-refundable, and the card is retained as soon as credit runs out – meaning you have to go to a point of sale to get a new one if you want to make further visits to smartcard parks.
+Once you’ve got your Safari Card, you load it with credit, whether in cash or with a credit card (Visa or MasterCard), covering entry fees (per person and per vehicle), as well as any camping fees – the precise sum determined by which park or parks you’re visiting and for how long.
+If you have sufficient credit, your Safari Card is good for entry by any entrance to any Safari Card park.
+Unused credit is non-refundable, and the card needs to be surrendered on your exit from the park – meaning you have to go to a POIPOS to get a new one if you want to make further visits to Safari Card parks.
 The whole system seems somewhat complicated, but it’s designed to stop large sums of money being held at the gates.

 If you’re visiting the parks on an organized safari, all this is handled and paid for on your behalf.
 But if you’re travelling independently, it does require some planning and makes last-minute changes of itinerary potentially problematic.
 Happily, there seems to be enough flexibility in the system to allow most gates to process independent visitors who turn up hoping to pay in cash.
 If your itinerary has gone awry, or you’re entering through a minor gate, you can also usually persuade KWS rangers to allow you to travel through the park to a gate where you can rectify your status.
 Likewise, if you decide to stay another day, you can usually pay the balance owing on departure.

 Note that if you overstay, even by a few minutes, you will very likely have to pay the full 24-hour fee (for a group that could easily be more than $300).
-If you are genuinely delayed through no fault of your own, it’s a good plan to alert the rangers and ask them to radio ahead, as the gate you exit through is more likely to waive the excess fee if they have been notified.
+If you are genuinely delayed through no fault of your own (such as a vehicle breakdown), it’s a good idea to alert the rangers and ask them to radio ahead, as the gate you exit through is more likely to waive the excess fee if they have been notified.
 Don’t, however, expect to use this plan to do an extra game drive or stay for lunch: they watch the clock.

 In the national reserves (the main ones are Maasai Mara, Samburu, Buffalo Springs and Shaba), revenue is not controlled by KWS but by rangers employed by the local county councils.
-Fees are comparable to national park fees, and strictly for periods of 24 hours, but transactions usually take place only at the gates.
-In 2012, Narok County Council began an experiment with a pre-payment smartcards system for the Maasai Mara National Reserve through select branches of Equity Bank in Nairobi, Mombasa and Narok.
-As of late 2012, rangers at the gates and airstrips were still accepting fees from independent travellers in cash.
+Fees are comparable to national park fees, and are again strictly for periods of 24 hours.
+Transactions take place only at the gates or airstrips on arrival.

 Most of the parks get two rainy seasons – brief rains in November or December, more earnest in April and May – but these can vary widely.
 As a general rule, you’ll see more animals during the dry season, when they are concentrated near water and the grasses are low.
 After the rains break and fill the seasonal watering places, the game tends to disperse deep into the bush.
 Moreover, if your visit coincides with the rains, you may have to put up with mud and stranded vehicles, making for frustrating game drives.
-The effects of climate change have led to several temporary closures over recent years, and park conditions are often unpredictable.
 By way of compensation, if your plans include upmarket accommodation, you’ll save a fortune at lodges and tented camps in the low season.
-Most places reduce their tariffs by anything from a third to a half between April and June.
+Most places reduce their tariffs by anything from a third to a half between March and mid-June.
 And, when the sun shines in the rainy season, the photographic conditions can be perfect.

 Getting around the parks

 If you’re travelling on a shoestring budget and don’t have access to a vehicle or a tour, then with a lot of luck you may be able to get a lift at one of the busier park gates with visitors in a private vehicle, but this is not a common option and you could wait a very long time, even at a relatively popular park.
-And you still need a plan for where you will stay once you’re in the park.
+Furthermore, safari operators with paying clients on board simply won’t pick you up for free.
+Also, you still need a plan for where you will stay once you’re in the park.
 The best gates to try are Voi Gate of Tsavo East National Park and Mtito Andei Gate of Tsavo West National Park.
 In both cases, if you have to give up, you can easily pick up public transport to get away again by walking back to the highway or into town.
-You can also use public transport to reach the Talek or Sekenani gates of Maasai Mara National Reserve, making arrangements to do game drives with local vehicle owners or budget tented camps located just outside the reserve.
+Alternatively, head to one of the safari lodges or camps on the outside of the park boundaries and arrange game drives from there.
+You can also use public transport to reach the Talek or Sekenani gates of Maasai Mara National Reserve, again making arrangements to do game drives with local vehicle owners or budget tented camps located just outside the reserve.

 The effects of this are especially visible in Amboseli and Maasai Mara, both of which are now ecologically at risk.
 Use only the obvious dirt roads and tracks (admittedly, it can sometimes be hard to judge whether you’re following a permitted route, or simply the tyre marks of others who broke the rule), and if you have a driver, ask him to do the same.
 Stick to the official maximum speed limit posted at the gates, usually 30km/h.
 Night driving between 7pm and 6am is not allowed in Kenyan parks and reserves without permission from the warden.

-If you’re travellng independently on a medium-to-high budget and staying in lodges or tented camps, it’s very wise to make advance reservations as there is often heavy pressure on beds, especially during the peak seasons.
-Besides their campsites KWS have a limited range of self-catering cottages, houses and bandas in most of the parks.
+If you’re travelling independently on a medium-to-high budget and staying in lodges or tented camps, it’s very wise to make advance reservations as there is often heavy pressure on beds, especially during the high and peak seasons.
+Besides its campsites KWS has a limited range of self-catering cottages, houses and bandas in most of the parks.
 See wkws.org for reservations or take a chance at the gate.

 If you’re visiting the parks on a shoestring budget it may well be worth bringing a tent – consider renting or buying one in Nairobi.
 If you don’t have one, you will find the budget options fairly limited, and in some parks and reserves a campsite may be the only affordable place to stay, as well as significantly adding to the adventure.